terrasoff/ts-mobx-basic-stores/README.md

 Represents the logic of an observable boolean value.

-Looks similar to **ToggleState** but semantically is more appropriate for boolean flags like.
+Looks similar to **ToggleState** but semantically is more appropriate for boolean flags.

 Cases for **BooleanStore**: `phone.isActivated.true` or `car.isAvailable.false`.